mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 ... you start to poke your head into that joy, because you don’t know, but you feel something.
 So you start to poke your head into *joy*.
 That is *pīti* in Sanskrit: *joyful interest*.
 (See [encyclopediaofbuddhism.org/wiki/Pīti](https://encyclopediaofbuddhism.org/wiki/Pīti) and [en.wikipedia.org/wiki/Pīti](https://en.wikipedia.org/wiki/Pīti).)
 But *joyful interest* is still your six consciousness always working; that’s why you start to poke your head into joyful interest.
 But [...] next, still you can experience *happiness*.
 Happiness means *samādhi*, being one with zazen.
 That is what is called *happiness* in Buddhism.

 [Again,] at the first stage you can experience five consciousness.
-One is *vitarka*, and [then] *vicāra*, and also *pīti* – *pīti* means *joyful interest*.
+One is *vitarka* and [then] *vicāra*.
+And also *pīti* – *pīti* means *joyful interest*.
 And *happiness* (*sukha*), and also *samādhi*.
 [Those are the] five consciousnesses.
 You can experience [those] five things psychologically.
 And also, basically, at the first stage of zazen, all unwholesome things drop off.
 That’s great!
 And then finally ... nothing.
 This is zazen.

 And then at the second stage of zazen...
 At the first stage of zazen, you realize how stupid you are, because always chasing after [thoughts], thinking, and because, why you feel so, because you completely exhaust, chasing.
 If you sit a seven day [sesshin], you really understand this.
 The first day, second day, you really struggle – trying to make your mind calm.
 The third day, fourth day, well – you start to get *tired*, really get tired.
 The fourth, fifth day, you start to give up chasing after thoughts, because you start to realize, “How stupid I am.”
 Because you exhaust.
 Finally the sixth, seventh day, you completely give up all thoughts.
 That’s pretty nice.
 And finally, even though you are completely beyond trying or not trying, you can do zazen.
 Just sit down.